fcambus/ansiweather/README.md

 Any configuration options may also be passed in as command line options.

-	./ansiweather -l Moscow -u metric -s true -f 5
+	./ansiweather -l Moscow,RU -u metric -s true -f 5

 ## Configuration

-The following configuration options are available and should be set according to your location and preferences.
+The following configuration options (detailed below) are available and should be set according to your location and preferences.

 Config options can also be set in ~/.ansiweatherrc